CBEP-SoCB-Details/FOCB_OA/Analysis_and_Graphics/FOCB-OA-Revised-Graphics.md

 atmosphere and advection past the sensor by tides and currents.
 Here we adjust pCO<sub>2</sub> to a “standard temperature” of 12 degrees C. This is slightly warmer than the observed annual average temperature.
-We use 12 degrees C principlly for consistency with analysis of the CBEP / UNH data.
+We use 12 degrees C principally for consistency with analysis of the CBEP / UNH data.

 ``` r